 The Centre for Advanced Research & Development (CARD) identifies itself as a development NGO working primarily on livelihoods issues in rural sector.
 CARD acts as a facilitator of development process along with capacity building approach.
 It also acts as a research organisation and occasionally advocates rights.
 CARD believes in mainstream development and acknowledges the role of government in the overall development and welfare.
 It understands the systematic limitations of the government and works as facilitator of development process.
 We have specialized in improving the existing delivery mechanism of the government by providing participatory soft skills.
 We believe in complementing the mainstream development process rather than competing with it so as to have a larger impact.
 The sustainability of this approach largely depends on the empowerment of the communities for participating at all levels and by demanding their entitlements, and at the same time by advocating that the government functionaries accept the change.
 This can only be achieved by bringing in attitudinal change, disseminating knowledge and by imbibing participatory skills amongst various development stakeholders.
 This is where an interface is required and NGOs can act as the interface.

-We strongly advocate that the governments, both central and the states must recognise the role of non-government organisations in all spheres of development and creates policy environment to encourage voluntarism.
+We strongly advocate that the governments, both central and the states must recognize the role of non-government organisations in all spheres of development and create policy environment to encourage voluntarism.